last updated: 14 Sep 2023

 ____________________________________________________________________________________________________________________

-For HTC students who have a disability which impairs the use of print books we can offer access to the online RNIB Bookshare platform, offering a huge variety of books in accessible formats and provided by the Royal National Institute of Blind People.
+For HTC students who have a disability which impairs the use of print books, we can offer access to the online RNIB Bookshare platform, offering a huge variety of books in accessible formats provided by the Royal National Institute of Blind People.
 Please contact the library if you would like to use this service or would like further information.

 ____________________________________________________________________________________________________________________